Working Papers

 The second deliverable of work package 3 outlines the research design of five empirical studies that investigate the rule of law and democratic participation in the context of multilevel governance.
 Each of the five studies focuses on a crucial aspect of a legitimate crisis governance.
 These are the following aspects: 1) the declaration of a state of emergency; 2) parliamentary oversight; 3) judicial oversight; 4) the limitation of electoral participation; and 5) the role and nature of expert advice bodies.

-The deliverable based on the survey aims to study the determinants of political trust in a context of crisis governance by looking at the level of government, the type of crisis governance and the mode of interaction between government levels.
+The Research Outline is based on the survey aims to study the determinants of political trust in a context of crisis governance by looking at the level of government, the type of crisis governance and the mode of interaction between government levels.
 We want to study the following question: how do the level of government, the type of measure and the mode of interaction between government levels affect citizens’ trust in that government to take a particular measure?

 Considering that different tiers of government, including national, subnational and supranational levels, played an essential part in supporting individuals and businesses, we are interested in understanding how multilevel systems shaped the legitimacy of crisis management in terms of governance and results.
 For this purpose, this working paper introduces the research design that allows us to examine the impact of political de/centralisation and intergovernmental coordination on the design, implementation and results of social and economic responses to COVID-19 across different levels.